CloudCoded/Elements_and_Properties_Doc/css/README.md

 An absolute position takes the element out of that top-down document flow and allows you to adjust it relative to its container

 The z-index property is used to create "layers" for your HTML elements

+The ::before selector creates a pseudo-element which is the first child of the selected element, while the ::after selector creates a pseudo-element which is the last child of the selected element.
+These pseudo-elements are often used to create cosmetic content, which you will see later in this project.